-Integral to achieving the aim and improving seniors’ health is the Seniors Care Network, formed and funded by the Central East LHIN to improve the organization, coordination and governance of specialized geriatric services (SGS) for frail seniors in the Central East LHIN.
-Making a direct contribution to reducing hospitalization and promoting the ability for frail seniors to remain at home and, by working collaborative-ly with a range of health system providers, specialized geriatric services enhance care, improve quality and advance system coordination and integration.
+Integral to improving seniors’ health is the Seniors Care Network, formed and funded by the Central East LHIN to improve the organization, coordination and governance of specialized geriatric services (SGS) for frail seniors in the Central East LHIN.
+Making a direct contribution to reducing hospitalization and promoting the ability for frail seniors to remain at home and, by working collaboratively with a range of health system providers, specialized geriatric services enhance care, improve quality and advance system coordination and integration.

 - inter-professional hospital and community-based teams providing comprehensive assessments, care plans, and provide home-based care, optimizing function and independence

 Geriatric Emergency Management (GEM)

 - nurses and nurse practitioners in caring for frail older adults, in LHIN’s Emergency Departments (ED) who conduct assessment and provide support to frail older adults experiencing acute health concerns

 - a collaborative approach between hospitals, the LHIN and community agencies to improve hospital bed utilization

 - facilitates the timely and safe return home of every individual who enters the hospital

 Nurse Practitioners Supporting Teams Averting Transfers (NPSTAT)